Here’s Why an Employee Recognition Program Is Crucial

 Does your company have an employee engagement program?
 If not, you need to get one.
 Employee recognition has the power to make your employees feel more valued, build their trust in one another, foster feelings of connection, and keep turnover low.
 That’s why they’re beneficial to everyone.

-What Are Some Reasons That Employees Should Be Recognized?
+What Are Some Reasons That Employees Should Be Recognized for Employee Recognition?

 Even while it would be good to praise all that your employees do, giving them too many generic compliments might come out as insincere and as following a set pattern.
 Instead, make the effort to formally and informally acknowledge both significant and inconsequential accomplishments using the appropriate procedures.
 The purpose of this exercise is to convey the significance of the accomplishments of the staff.